23 essential mobile app marketing strategy trends for 2023

 Look, everyone wants the super-sexy subscription model that turns into a coin-operated cash machine.
 I get it.

 But people are not going to subscribe to everything.
 Not every app works for a subscription.
 Not every utility provides enough utility to be worth monthly rent.
-Find a monetization model that works for you and respects your customers/users/players, and leave the get-rich-quick schemes to the crypto crowd.
+And we’re seeing increased evidence of subscription fatigue in our inflationary economy right now.
+So find a monetization model that works for you and respects your customers/users/players, and leave the get-rich-quick schemes to the crypto crowd.

 Oh, and mixed models are OK.
 They might even be preferable.